HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </init>
 ```

-We can directly use the `SQL` executor to obtain a subset of the above data, for example:
+We can directly use `SQL` executor to obtain a subset of the above data, for example:

 - If we want to get the data subset of all Chinese regions, use `SQL: SELECT * WHERE locale LIKE 'zh_*'`.
 - If we want to obtain data subsets of several specific regions, use `SQL: SELECT * WHERE locale IN ('zh_CN', 'zh_TW')`.
 - If we want to get records where the `rank` key value is greater than 70, use `SQL: SELECT locale WHERE rank > 70`.
-- If we want to get the Chinese region records where the `rank` key value is greater than 70, then use `SQL: SELECT locale WHERE locale LIKE 'zh_*' AND rank > 70`.
+- If we want to get the Chinese region records where `rank` key value is greater than 70, then use `SQL: SELECT locale WHERE locale LIKE 'zh_*' AND rank > 70`.

-Unlike the SQL language used for databases, we do not use the `FROM` clause of standard SQL statements to specify database tables, because in HVML we already use the `on` preposition attribute to specify datasets.
+Unlike the SQL language used for databases, we do not use `FROM` clause of standard SQL statements to specify database tables, because in HVML we already use the `on` preposition attribute to specify datasets.
 Therefore, it can be said that HVML's SQL executor is a simplified SQL implementation, which mainly implements selection, iteration and reduction operations with the help of SQL's `SELECT` statement.
 Specifically, HVML's SQL statements mainly support the following clauses (different HVML interpreter implementations can support more SQL clauses).

-- `WHERE`: Used to specify filter conditions.
+- `WHERE`: It is used to specify filter conditions.
-- `GROUP BY`: Used to specify grouping (reduction) conditions.
+- `GROUP BY`: It is used  to specify grouping (reduction) conditions.
-- `ORDER BY`: used to specify the sort operation.
+- `ORDER BY`: It is used to specify the sort operation.

-In addition, in the `SELECT` statement of HVML’s built-in SQL interpreter, in addition to using `*` to return all possible fields, you can also use `&` to return the entire data that meets the given conditions; when the data is an array, dictionary or When using a native entity object, you can use the `update` statement to modify its content. like:
+Besides, in `SELECT` statement of HVML’s built-in SQL interpreter, in addition to using `*` to return all possible fields, you can also use `&` to return the entire data that meets the given conditions.
+When the data is an array, dictionary or When using a native entity object, you can use `update` statement to modify its content.
+For example:

 ```hvml
      <choose on="$TIMERS" by="SQL: SELECT & WHERE id = 'foo'">